themastersheep/tmux-scratch/README.md

 #### Configuration

-You can configure the key bindings by adding the following to your `.tmux.conf` file:
+You can configure the key bindings and global scratch directory by adding the following to your `.tmux.conf` file:

 - `@tmux_scratch_toggle_bind`
   - Description: Key binding to toggle the per-session scratch window.